nominalaeon/guides/javascript/es5-class-pattern.md

 <a id="markdown-methods" name="methods"></a>
 ### Methods

 ES6 has introduced an interesting hiccup in what used to be a no-brainer naming convention.
-It's a bit tricky to remember (I'm still forgetting to do it) and, while it doesn't break anything, the potential for this misnaming proliferating across your codebase is extremely high.
-If ECMAScript keeps going in this direction, there's a possibility that misnaming a method in this way will be harmful.
+It's a bit tricky to remember (I'm still forgetting to do it) and, while it doesn't break anything, the potential for this naming convention to proliferate across your codebase is extremely high.

 **So what's the deal?**

 `getSomething()` and `setSomething()`.

 I love those method names.
 Like.
 A lot.
-They say everything and I really conditioned myself to know what to expect from either function. `getSomething()` is going to call an API and `setSomething()` is going to assign the results to the appropriate property.
+I really conditioned myself to know what to expect from either function name. `getSomething()` is going to call an API and `setSomething()` is going to assign the results to the appropriate property.

 **So what's the deal?**

 In ES6, the getter/setter syntax was shorthanded in a way that makes these method names daaaangerously close to a property name: `get something() { ... }` and `set something() { ... }`.

 Not a huge deal, but worth keeping in mind as you create your own habits in the Class pattern.
+I've started changing these names to `collectSomething()` and `assignSomething()` respectively.

 <a id="markdown-properties" name="properties"></a>
 ### Properties

-Sky's the limit, man.
-If your property is communicative enough and sticks to JavaScript's lowerFirstThenCamelCase convention, then it's all good.
+Proeprty names need to be communicative yet concise.
+Stick to JavaScript's lowerFirstThenCamelCase convention and you should be good.

+There are no hard rules for naming stuff, so there are no wrong answers.
+Just try to put yourself in the shoes of future devs who will have to read your code without the full context of knowledge you are currently blessed with.

+That said, never hold up a pull request for a namespace squabble.
+If you're willing to hold up code for a subjective naming preference, you are in dire need of some perspective.

 <a id="markdown-all-together-now" name="all-together-now"></a>
 ## All together now